JSmith01/vue-selectable/README.md

 ## Options

-v-selectable requires one mandatory parameter - directive parameter - array of items selection status (array of boolean)
+`v-selectable` requires one mandatory parameter - directive parameter - array of items selection status (array of boolean).
+If you have 5 selectable items, this array will have 5 elements initially set to `false`.
+When user selects some item(s), values change to `true` accordingly.

-Other parameters available
+Other parameters available:
 * `selecting` - array of items selection status during selection drag (array of boolean).
 Must be used to display realtime selection visual feedback.
 * `items` - CSS selector to identify selectable items, by default it is set to `.selectable`